moegon/special-roboto/atlast-plugin/README.md

 Open the **Settings** drawer inside the console to:

-- Scan `GET {apiBaseUrl}/models` for nearby inference gateways (vLLM, TGI, llamafile, etc.) and import them into the registry.
+- Scan `GET {modelDiscoveryBaseUrl}/v1/models` for nearby inference gateways (LM Studio, vLLM, TGI, llamafile, etc.) and import them into the registry.
 - Describe each hosted model’s contract by specifying the HTTP method, relative path, headers, and sample request template.
 - Persist multiple deployments and mark one as the default target for new chat sessions.